xlxs4/xlxs4.github.io/about/index.md

 </div>
 ~~~

-## In the now
-Hmm...
-Deafening silence...

 ## Education
 I'm currently getting my B.Sc. in Computer Science (scientific computing + artificial intelligence) by the Aristotle University of Thessaloniki (AUTh), Greece.

-## Miscellaneous
-Nothing to see here?
-How very interesting...

 ~~~
 </main>